The Infrared Universe: The Cosmic Microwave Background as a Steady--State Radiative Equilibrium

 \subsection{Conceptual summary}

-The observed CMB temperature is therefore interpreted not as a relic of a hot initial state but as the stationary thermal temperature of the photon--neutrino sector in a horizon--coupled nonequilibrium steady state.
+These considerations do not, by themselves, determine the numerical value of the photon temperature.
+Rather, they show that once this temperature is selected by infrared geometric and entropic constraints, it is robustly maintained against expansion and perturbations.
 Within this framework, a photon bath at the observed temperature is dynamically stable and thermodynamically inexpensive to maintain.
 In particular, such a bath persists near $2.7\,\mathrm K$ because:

 \begin{enumerate} \item it is a fast thermalizer of injected free energy; \item maintaining its temperature requires negligible power compared to the free--energy flux associated with horizon entropy export; \item redshift losses feed the infrared geometric sector rather than depleting the exterior of energy; and \item any deficit is corrected by tiny adjustments in the absorbed free--energy flux, rather than by bulk photon creation. \end{enumerate}